codecapsules-io/codecapsules-docs/docs/tutorials/white-label-your-app-with-code-capsules.md

 ### View Application

 After saving these new variables the Capsule will restart, and the application will now be ready to be viewed.
-Click the "URL" link in the "Config" tab and you should see your deployed application.
+Click the "URL" link in the "Details" tab and you should see your deployed application.

 The pizza company’s application has a red theme, a modern sans-serif font,custom headings, and their own logo.